FY 2017 HHS Agency Financial Report

 The Reports Consolidation Act of 2000, Public Law 106-531, requires the Office of Inspector General (OIG) to identify top management challenges, assess the Department’s progress in addressing each challenge, and submit this statement to the Department annually.

-- Ensuring the Proper Administration of HHS Grants for Public Health and Human Services Programs
+- Protecting the Integrity of Public Health and Human Services Grants

 - Ensuring the Safety of Food, Drugs, and Medical Devices